tidymodels/infer/tests/testthat/_snaps/wrappers.md

       res_2 <- prop_test(dfr, resp ~ exp, order = c("a", "b"))
     Condition
       Warning:
       The `order` argument will be ignored as it is not well-defined for explanatory variables with more than 2 levels.
-Do not pass the `order` argument to silence this message.
+To silence this message, avoid passing the `order` argument.

 ---